caolan/magery/README.md

 ### `<template-call>`

 Renders another named template in this position.
+Can also be used to dynamically render a template based on context data (see 'dynamic' example).

 #### Attributes